You're reading docs for Nextly Alpha. APIs may change between releases.

 Authentication

-All admin routes are scoped to /admin/* with isolated cookie paths, so Nextly auth never interferes with your frontend application cookies.
+Cookies are scoped to /admin/* so Nextly auth never collides with frontend application cookies.

 // app/api/my-route/route.ts